West Virginia Hope Scholarship

 What is the WV Hope Scholarship?

-West Virginia Hope Scholarships are equal to 100 percent of the prior year’s statewide average net state aid allotted per pupil (about $4,600 in 2023–24).
+West Virginia Hope Scholarships are equal to 100 percent of the prior year’s statewide average net state aid allotted per pupil.
 If a student is awarded a Hope Scholarship for less than the full school year, they receive a prorated share of that amount.
 Unused funds carry over to the next school year.

 Qualifying expenses for Hope Scholarship accounts include: